-I started sorting my stuff by colour recently.
+I started sorting my stuff by colour during Covid lockdowns.
 It began with my phone.
 It made me feel productive during a time when everyone on social media was constructing jigsaws or learning a new cuisine.
 It also created long lasting calm, reignited every time I looked at my rainbow-inspired masterpieces.

 I moved on to the bookshelf, then my wardrobe and soon enough, sorting my stuff by colour became a compulsion.
 My hands automatically gravitated towards the rainbow’s signature pattern of ROYGBIV.
 (Red, orange, yellow, green, blue, indigo and violet).

 It was nothing new.
 I had seen sorting by colour popping up in shops and on social media.
 The Home Edit Professional Organising crew had already taken the notion and run with it.
 They made colour-sorting part of their branding and the basis for their business model.
 Who can blame them?
 It’s visually compelling.
 It’s organised yet soothing.
 The fact that ROYGBIV occurs in nature may explain our deep-seated preference for this pattern.

 And as I discovered, sorting my stuff by colour is also an effective tool in finding my things and putting them away.
 My brain remembers items by where they reside.
 Not by the brand, type of garment or book title.
 Not necessarily by colour either, but colour is the fastest trigger to lead my eye to the correct spot.

 It seems logical to categorise your apps by theme, right?
 Health, socials, travel etc. I ran with this theory for years, but still found that I never learned the categories, only the locations.